Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 yield return new _waitUntilPlayerDies();
 ```
 **Example:**<br>
-We will instantiate a lot of gameobjects each with an associated coroutine with uncached yield instruction then we will do the same with a cached solution then profile the two<br>
+We will instantiate a lot of GameObjects each with an associated coroutine with uncached yield instruction then we will do the same with a cached solution then profile the two<br>
 Uncached - 100-200 fps<br>
 ![Uncached Example](https://github.com/Menyus777/Design-Patterns-for-Unity-Using-Coroutines-and-DOTS/blob/master/imgs/uncached-yield-instruction-example.gif)